emilybomber/VBA-Challenge/README.md

 # VBA-Challenge
-This was completed by following along with the during class with the instructors and other students.
+This was completed by following along with the instructors during class.
+There was also additonal assistance of the other students commenting.